OGRECave/ogre/git-ChangeLog.md

 [see the results of the Visual Tests for the GL RenderSystems here](https://ogrecave.github.io/ogre/gl_status/)

 ## Emscripten
+* added build instructions
 * added minimal Sample to repository
-* added build instructions
+* updated glue code to work with ApplicationContext
+* uses SDL2 for context creation and input

 [the Emscipten Demo is available online here](https://ogrecave.github.io/ogre/emscripten/)